My Career Advancement Account Frequently Asked Questions for Schools

 - Providing any commission, bonus, or other incentive payment based directly or indirectly on securing enrollments or federal financial aid to any persons or entities engaged in any student recruiting, admission activities, or making decisions regarding the award of student financial assistance.

 - Using high-pressure recruitment tactics, such as making three or more unsolicited contacts, including contacts by phone, email or in person, and engaging in same-day recruitment and registration for the purpose of securing enrollments

-A school’s education and training programs will provide My Career Advancement Account Scholarship spouses with a certificate or associate degree, excluding general studies and liberal arts, which will assist spouses with obtaining careers that will move with them.
+A school’s education and training programs will provide the My Career Advancement Account Scholarship spouses with a certificate or associate degree, which will assist spouses with obtaining portable careers.